atomisthq/docs/docs/developer/commands.md

 which sends a message to the appropriate places -- in this case, to wherever the command was invoked.
 Like much of the API, this is an asynchronous function.

+Command listeners are asynchronous functions, returning a `Promise`.
+The `Promise` can contain nothing (`void`) or an object with at least a `code` property, whose value is a `number`.
+A code of zero means success.
+  If the code is non-zero, the
+command execution is considered unsuccessful.

 ### Register your command